reverse0x90/edCTF/README.md

 # edCTF

-edCTF is a generic web application to quickly host jeopardy-style CTF competitions.  edCTF uses EmberJS for the client side of the application, while the backend utilizes the Django framework.
+edCTF is a generic web application to quickly host jeopardy-style CTF competitions.  edCTF uses EmberJS for the client half of the application, while the backend utilizes the Django framework.

 ## Prerequisites